 Mouthwash?
 Yes, that's right.
 Mouthwash, which often contains alcohol has been the cause of many false drunk driving arrests.
 In fact, if you swish with mouthwash you could fail a standard Breathalyzer test by giving a test result of .08 percent blood alcohol content (BAC) for as long as 10 minutes after swishing.

 There are a lot more reasons than mouthwash for an inappropriate drunk driving charge.
-A skilled Colorado Springs DWI attorney from The Foley Law Firm will be able to identify whether your DWI charge may have been unfounded and inappropriate.
+A skilled Colorado Springs DWI attorney from [nap_names id="FIRM-NAME-1"] will be able to identify whether your DWI charge may have been unfounded and inappropriate.
 Your attorney can then defend you against the charges in criminal court.